berkeley-dsep-infra/hubploy/README.md

                         used.
   --cleanup-on-fail     Helm option: allow deletion of new resources created in this upgrade when upgrade fails.
   --dry-run             Dry run the helm upgrade command.
 This also renders the chart to STDOUT.
 This is not allowed to be used in a CI environment due to secrets being
                         displayed in plain text, and the script will exit.
-To enable this option, set a local environment varible HUBPLOY_LOCAL_DEBUG=true
+To enable this option, set a local environment variable HUBPLOY_LOCAL_DEBUG=true
   --keyless             Authenticate with Application Default Credentials instead of the service_key in hubploy.yaml, which is ignored.
 Needs workload identity
                         federation in CI, or 'gcloud auth application-default login' locally. gcloud provider only.
 ```